Trees are patient creatures. They live a long, quiet time,

 For more advanced practitioners, press into the inner edges of your big toe mounds, and sense if you are standing on the inner edges (lesser trochanters) of your thigh bones.

 TADASANA with ARMS LIFTED (Mountain pose with arms lifted)

 Press through the tripod of both feet (big and little toe mounds and centres of heels).
 Feel the rebounding lift up through your legs.
-As you lift your arms over head, lengthen your spine (crown of head moves away from tailbone).
+As you lift your arms overhead, lengthen your spine (crown of the head moves away from tailbone).
 Hold for 5 to 10 breaths.

 Utthita Hasta Padangusthasana II (Hand to Big Toe pose II)

 Begin in Tadasana.
 Find the actions.
-Lift your right arm over head and rest the palm at the wall.
+Lift your right arm overhead and rest the palm on the wall.
 Bend your left leg and externally rotate it as you place your heel onto the chair.
 Toes and knee point upward.
 Now that you are in the pose, find the actions again.
 Hold for 5 to 10 breaths and repeat on the other side.

 Start in Tadasana and find the actions.
 Place your right foot alongside your left inner thigh.
 Lengthen your spine as you lift your arms overhead.
 Find the actions again and hold for 5 to 10 breaths.
 Repeat on the other side.

 Winnipeggers Helen Maupin (www.righttojoy.com) and Candace Propp (www.natureofcontentment.com) are 500-hour certified yoga teachers and authors of the Creating Space: Yoga Actions book series.
 For yoga teacher training with them and Stacy Schroder register at www.sereneyogastudio.com.